VictorHarbo/Exploring-the-Archived-Web-through-SolrWayback/exploring_the_Archived_web_through_solrwayback.md

 When you've downloaded the correct version please unzip the file, where you want it on your computer.
 The unzipped directory will have the name: `solrwayback_package_5.2.1`.
 Inside the directory a folder named properties exists.
 Please copy the two files from inside this folder to your home directory.
 On a Linux/Mac this directory is called `/Users/yourUsername` and on windows it is located at `C:\Users\yourUsername\`.
 You are now ready to start SolrWayback and index your first WARC files.
 The next sections of this lesson are operation system dependent, so they will contain separate sections for Linux/Mac and Windows respectively.

 ## Start up
 With the SolrWayback bundle downloaded and having moved your properties to your home directory you are ready to start the software.
 This is done through a terminal by issuing two commands.
 Please follow the section below according to your OS.
+The two commands that you need to do starts the two parts of the application.
+The first command starts the webserver that is included in the application and the second command starts the search engine in the application.

 <div style="display: flex; gap: 20px;">
   <div style="flex: 1; padding: 10px; #ccc; border-radius: 8px;">